FeynmanDNA/IntroToSQL_Socratica/README.md

 Q: What magnitude range is covered by the table?
 SELECT MIN(magnitude), MAX(magnitude) FROM earthquake

-SELECT magnitude, place, occurred_on FROM earthquake to see the specific columns

-Q: What was the largest earthquake in 2016?
-SELECT *
-FROM earthquake
-WHERE occurred_on >= '2016-01-01' AND occurred_on <= '2016-12-31'
-ORDER BY magnitude DESC
-LIMIT 1;

 we only need to select 1 row to see all the columns SELECT * FROM earthquake LIMIT 1;